MrAbdelaziz/Tradingview-Layout/README.md

 1 - open your chart

-2 - click on F12 (or open developer console) and select console tab
+2 - click on F12 (or open developer console) and select the console tab

-3 - copy the script (script.js) and paste it into the console
+3 - copy the script content (script.js) and paste it into the console

 4 - change the __ID_PUBLIC_CHART_ with the id of the layout you want to clone

-5 - click enter , Boom! just like that :)
+5 - click enter, and Boom! just like that :)